Jint-Intj/emblem/README.md

 ## Usage

-Visual demonstration can be accessed with the following URL: https://www.youtube.com/playlist?list=PLwbLKNAzuL2oPQlcaSV501B-R8gh_UF8a
+A visual demonstration can be accessed from the following URL: https://www.youtube.com/playlist?list=PLwbLKNAzuL2oPQlcaSV501B-R8gh_UF8a

 ## Troubleshooting